9 R Interfaces

 [1] TRUE

-For demonstration purposes, we append the asbio::world.emission dataframe to the database using dbWriteTable().
+Here we append the asbio::world.emission dataframe to the database using dbWriteTable().

 library(asbio)